From Sonic Retro

 |Supported Games: Sonic 2 Simon Wai prototype|

 Sonic QX is a music editor for the Sonic 2 Simon Wai prototype by saxman.
+It was created using Multimedia Fusion.
 Until the release of this tool, music had not been a big focus in Sonic ROM editing.
 Sonic QX changes this, making it possible to import General MIDI files, import and modify Yamaha DX and TX voices, and more.

 Sonic QX has many tools built into it to allow a user to edit different features of music in the Simon Wai prototype: